davidvonthenen/graph-rag-guide/OSS_Community_Version.md

 # Graph RAG: Open Source Community Version

-Retrieval-Augmented Generation (RAG) is the go-to pattern for grounding large-language-model answers in real data.
-Most teams reach for a vector database first—then wonder why the model still hallucinates and can't explain itself.
-A graph-based RAG agent (long-term memory on durable storage and short-term memory on high-speed cache), solves those pain points in one shot.
+Retrieval-Augmented Generation (RAG) is the go-to approach for grounding large language model answers in real-world data.
+Most teams reach for a vector database first, then wonder why the model still hallucinates and can't explain itself.
+A graph-based RAG agent (long-term memory on durable storage and short-term memory on high-speed cache) solves those pain points in one shot.

 ![Community Graph RAG](./images/community_version.png)